Rusty Guinn

 So if you COULD prepare most Americans for their jobs and lives in less than a year, how WOULD you?
 Well, we took a shot at answering just that, and I’m sure you’ll all agree completely and wholeheartedly with our conclusions.

 There’s a critical, indispensable feature of a free nation we call a free press.
 And then there’s the Meme of free press!.
-The latter is a pure Narrative construction, and a thing well supplied in the DC market.
+The latter is a pure narrative construction, and a thing well supplied in the DC market.

 Join us here at 2PM Eastern today for the latest edition of Office Hours.
 Today’s edition is all about the grotesque charades and cartoons being used to cynically manipulate narratives.
 Not one to miss.